 A course in plant layout as practiced in modern industry.
-Analysis is made of the procedures used in placing equipment, organizing efficient machineoperator patterns and servicing of machines.
+Analysis is made of the procedures used in placing equipment, organizing efficient machine-operator patterns and servicing of machines.
 Time is devoted to practical work on actual layout problems, including integrated production lines, using tools such as layout templates, three-dimensional models, man-machine charts and process flow charts.
 The relationship of work standards, methods and layout inspection, production control and maintenance is also discussed.
 Class: 3 hours per week.
 Prerequisite: MFG 111.
-(Fa) 3 credits work.
-Class: 3 hours per week.
-Laboratory: 2 hours per week.
-Prerequisites: MFG 112, MATH 116, CAD 101.
-(Fa) 4 credits
+(Fa) 3 credits